-- (a) secured claims (those with security over assets which are part of the insolvent estate up to the value of those assets); - (b) preferential claims, including: - general creditors' preferential claims over the assets in the insolvent estate up to the value of the assets over which such preferential claims exist and where the claims are not extinguished as a consequence of the declaration of insolvency; - (ii) certain debts to the tax and social security authorities; - (iii) claims by creditors which have provided capital to finance the insolvent's activity during the SIREVE procedure (see question 5.5) over all movable assets of the insolvent; - (iv) employees' claims over the specific company premises where they carry out their activity; and - (v) claims by the party that applied for the opening of the insolvency proceedings); and - (c) unsecured claims and subordinated claims.
+- (a) employees' claims over the specific company premises where they carry out their activity; - (b) property taxes; - secured claims (those with security over assets which are part of the insolvent estate up to the value of those assets); - (d) preferential claims, including: - general creditors' preferential claims over the assets in the insolvent estate up to the value of the assets over which such preferential claims exist and where the claims are not extinguished in consequence of the declaration of insolvency; - ii. certain debts to the tax and social security authorities; - iii. claims by creditors which have provided capital to finance the insolvent's activity during the PER procedure (see question 5.5 below) over all movable assets of the insolvent; - iv. claims by the party that applied for the opening of the insolvency proceedings; - (e) unsecured claims; and - (f) subordinated claims (e.g. the credits of related parties).